aburayyanjeffry/bb/README.md

 # bb
-A ssh session manager for Linux
+bb is a ssh session manager for Linux or any OS which has bash

 # Install
+1. download the bb script to your machine
-1. move servers.lst.example to .servers.lst
+2. download servers.lst.example to the same location with bb and rename it to .servers.lst
 3. populate the .servers.lst with username, ip and a one word description
    eg:
    ```